developersu/ns-usbloader/README.md

 root # udevadm control --reload-rules && udevadm trigger
 ```

 Please note: you may have to change 'plugdev' group from example above to the different one.
-It's depends on you linux distro.
+It depends on you linux distro.

 ##### Raspberry Pi